kaveh7293/Olympic-Data-Analysis/README.md

 <img src='https://github.com/kaveh7293/Olympic-Data-Analysis/blob/main/Picture2.png' width='700' height='300'><br>

-The relationship between these three features can be seen also from the following heat map which is in agreement with the scatter plots above.
+The relationship between the four features (i.e., the total number of medals in winter, the total number of medals in summer, temperature, and GDP) can be seen also from the following heat map which is in agreement with the scatter plots above: <br>

 <img src='https://github.com/kaveh7293/Olympic-Data-Analysis/blob/main/heatMap.png' width='600' height='500'>